-Many men have questions about erectile dysfunction (ED), whether they are seeking more information, or would like to know the truth behind some of the ED myths floating around the web.
-Our team of clinicians has experience working in the NHS, in GP surgeries and hospitals.
-Here are some of the questions that they're are often asked about ED:
+It is not surprising that many men have questions about erectile dysfunction (ED), but sometimes it can be hard to know the truth behind some of the ED myths floating around the web and truly understand the condition.
+But don’t worry, our team of highly qualified clinicians with their wealth of experience working in the NHS, in GP surgeries and hospitals, are here to help.

-1. Does Viagra affect fertility?
+Does Viagra affect fertility?

-There have been some reports by the media and in the medical press that Viagra can cause sperm damage, but these are exceedingly rare.
+There have been reports by the media and in the medical press that Viagra can cause sperm damage, but these are exceedingly rare.
 Equally, clinical studies have found the active ingredient in Viagra (sildenafil) to have no adverse effect on sperm.

-2. Can I take Viagra if I have diabetes or cardiovascular diseases?
+Can I take Viagra if I have diabetes or cardiovascular diseases?

-3. Is erectile dysfunction a natural part of the ageing process?
+Is erectile dysfunction a natural part of the ageing process?

-4. Can tiredness cause erectile dysfunction?
+Can tiredness cause erectile dysfunction?

 Your sex drive (libido) and ability to get an erection will be affected by being too tired, making it more difficult to achieve and maintain an erection.
 A lack of fitness, alcohol and drug consumption can also increase your chances of experiencing erectile dysfunction.

-5. Does excessive masturbation cause erectile dysfunction?
+Does excessive masturbation cause erectile dysfunction?

-6. Do tight jeans and underwear lead to erectile dysfunction?
+Do tight jeans and underwear lead to erectile dysfunction?

-7. Do I have erectile dysfunction because I’m not attracted to my partner anymore?
+Do I have erectile dysfunction because I’m not attracted to my partner anymore?

 However, it is important to realise that there are many possible causes of erectile dysfunction besides this.
 These can include high blood pressure, diabetes, high cholesterol and obesity.
 If you think these may be factors in your experience, we advise you to see your GP to have a health check.